 Errors in Incompleteness Proofs

-Several people have responded to my demonstration of a flaw in Gödel's original proof of incompleteness (see here) by saying something like:
+Several people have responded to the demonstration of a flaw in Gödel’s original proof of incompleteness (see Demonstration of the flaw in Gödel’s proof) by saying something like:

 'Incompleteness has been proved many times using several different methods, including proofs that have been checked by computer.
 So even if there was an error in Gödel's proof, it doesn't matter.'

-In response to this comment I have undertaken an analysis of several incompleteness proofs that, like Gödel's proof, claim to prove incompleteness and also claim that there is a formula of the formal system that is 'true' but unprovable in the formal system.
+In response to this comment an analysis of several incompleteness proofs has been carried out; these incompleteness proofs, like Gödel’s proof, claim to prove incompleteness and also claim that there is a formula of the formal system that is ‘true’ but unprovable in the formal system.
 These proofs all have obvious errors of logic, or make unfounded assumptions, or both.
 Papers demonstrating the flaws in some of these proofs are available here:

-- A Fundamental Flaw in an Incompleteness Proof By Peter Smith (PDF)
+1. PDF A Fundamental Flaw in an Incompleteness Proof by Peter Smith

-- A Fundamental Flaw in Incompleteness Proofs By S. C. Kleene (PDF)
+2. PDF A Fundamental Flaw in Incompleteness Proofs by S. C. Kleene

-- A Fundamental Flaw in Incompleteness Proofs By Gregory Chaitin (PDF)
+3. PDF A Fundamental Flaw in Incompleteness Proofs by Gregory Chaitin

-- A Fundamental Flaw in an Incompleteness Proof By George Boolos (PDF)
+4. PDF A Fundamental Flaw in an Incompleteness Proof by George Boolos

-- An Error in a Computer Verified Proof of Incompleteness by John Harrison (PDF)
+6. PDF An Error in a Computer Verified Proof of Incompleteness by John Harrison

-- An Error in a Computer Verified Proof of Incompleteness by Russell O'Connor (PDF)
+7. PDF An Error in a Computer Verified Proof of Incompleteness by Russell O’Connor

-- An Error In A Computer Verified Proof of Incompleteness By Natarajan Shankar (PDF)
+8. PDF An Error in a Computer Verified Proof of Incompleteness by Natarajan Shankar

 Some preliminary observations